lasit/Reloading/project_summary.md

 - Updated test selection to show full test ID including date
 - Added sorting of test list by date and then by distance
 - Created script to generate random test data for development and testing
+- Added Data Analysis page with filtering capabilities for all test parameters
+- Implemented test comparison functionality with tabular data display